-Justin Ong

-The Straits Times, 03 Feb 2021
+Justin Ong The Straits Times, 04 Feb 2021

-SINGAPORE - Singaporeans remain largely conservative on issues such as homosexuality, abortion, casual sex and prostitution, but deem the likes of divorce, euthanasia and the death penalty as more acceptable, according to findings of a study released on Wednesday (Feb 3).
+Singaporeans remain largely conservative on issues such as homosexuality, abortion, casual sex and prostitution, but deem the likes of divorce, euthanasia and the death penalty as more acceptable, according to the findings of a study released yesterday.

-Overall, the Republic has become more liberal since 2002, the first time it participated in the World Values Survey (WVS) - a global research project monitoring changing public beliefs and their socio-political impact over time across 80 countries.
+Overall, the Republic has become more liberal since 2002, the first time it participated in the World Values Survey (WVS) - a global research project monitoring changing public beliefs and their socio-political impact over time across 80 societies.

-Compared with other countries, though, Singapore's respondents weighed in at the middle of the spectrum for issues around sexuality and family, with the likes of Australia, Britain and the United States registering more liberal mean scores of six to seven, while China emerged as the most conservative with scores of one to three.
+Compared with the others, though, Singapore's respondents weighed in at the middle of the spectrum for issues around sexuality and family, with the likes of Australia, the United Kingdom and the United States registering more liberal mean scores of six to seven, while China emerged as the most conservative with scores of one to three.